szczyglis-dev/py-gpt/README.md

 **Standard Python:** `python_exec` executes Python code directly and accepts only the `code` argument.
 PyGPT manages the temporary script path internally.
 Use `python_exec_file(path)` only when an existing Python file should be executed. `python_sys_exec` runs shell/system commands in the same selected host or sandbox runtime as standard Python.

-**Sandbox:** The **Sandbox** selector is available at the beginning of the plugin's **General** tab. **Disabled** runs Python/IPython directly on the host and is unsafe for untrusted code. **Built-in sandbox** uses a separate uv-managed CPython environment and OS-level isolation where available; it provides a moderate level of isolation and does not require Docker. **Docker** requires Docker to be installed and running and provides the strongest isolation of the available options.
-In both sandbox modes, the active conversation's `data` workdir is used as the runtime working directory; Docker exposes it as `/mnt/data`, while the built-in sandbox keeps the host path and restricts access around it where supported.
+**Sandbox:** The **Sandbox** selector is available at the beginning of the plugin's **General** tab. **Disabled** runs Python/IPython directly on the host and is unsafe for untrusted code. **Built-in sandbox** uses a separate uv-managed CPython environment and does not require Docker; it isolates the Python environment from PyGPT itself, but it is not a filesystem/network security boundary. **Docker** requires Docker to be installed and running and provides the strongest isolation of the available options.
+In both sandbox modes, the active conversation's `data` workdir is used as the runtime working directory; Docker exposes it as `/mnt/data`, while the built-in sandbox uses the host path.

+**Built-in packages:** Add persistent packages in `Plugins -> Settings -> Python interpreter -> Built-in sandbox`, one requirement per line.
+Package-list changes rebuild the environment on the next use; use `Tools -> Sandbox / Docker` to rebuild it immediately.
+Packages installed manually with `pip` are removed by a rebuild unless they are also listed there.

 **Docker permissions:** The stock Docker images run as the unprivileged `pygpt` user by default, with passwordless `sudo` available when elevated privileges are required.
 Separate **Run as root** options are available for the IPython and standard-Python Docker runtimes.